Contributing to Pangraph

 -

-triggers a GitHub Action.
-This is non-reversible step.
-Do the push.
+release-pypangraphtriggers a GitHub Action.
+This is a non-reversible step.
 Watch for any malfunctions in GitHub Actions. -

-If GitHub Action succeeds, double check that PyPI release is up.
+If GitHub Action succeeds, verify that the release is up on PyPI.

 Releasing user documentation